Stay up to date

 Analysis of vulnerability scanning results is a significant step in ensuring relevant risk ratings are calculated.
 Treatment of risk is often down to the risk management plan of an organisation.
 Based on the fixes applied, revalidation of fixes is performed to ensure all mitigated vulnerabilities do not offer any risks.

-The most common formats of vulnerability scanning are weekly, monthly and quarterly.
-Latest managed services offerings include vulnerability scanning including an annual penetration testing exercise to ensure a thorough view of threats to the target assets.
-Just like networks and technologies are expanding, security vulnerabilities keep increasing and ongoing vigil is needed to ensure the protection of systems, applications, users and other assets.
+Based on the best practices, the most common formats of vulnerability scanning are weekly, monthly and quarterly.
+Latest managed services offerings include vulnerability scanning, including an annual penetration testing exercise to ensure a comprehensive view of threats to the target assets.
+Just like networks and technologies are expanding, security vulnerabilities keep increasing, and ongoing vigil is needed to protect systems, applications, users and other assets.

 Timely identification of threats acts as a catalyst to the threat analysis and risk treatment phases, followed by the verification phase.
 This is an ongoing exercise that keeps providing a continuous picture of gaps in your environment.

-Cyber security service providers such as Cyphere add a human edge in terms of skill-set, analysis and false-positive removal that are otherwise not available to internal security teams.
-This also ensures that internal security teams can focus on other efforts by outsourcing this task with minimal costs and maximizing their efficiency.
-Not to mention, this is a helpful service to assist your proactive security efforts including but not limited to just compliance requirements.
+Cyber security service providers such as Cyphere add a human edge in skill-set, analysis, and false-positive removal that are otherwise unavailable to internal security teams.
+This also ensures that internal security teams can focus on other efforts by outsourcing this task with minimal costs and maximising their efficiency.
+Not to mention, this is a helpful service to assist your proactive security efforts including but not limited to just compliance (PCI DSS) standards.